phiresky/world-development-indicators-sqlite/README.md

-Small script to import the CSV files from https://datacatalog.worldbank.org/dataset/world-development-indicators into a SQLite database.
+Small script to import the CSV files from https://datacatalog.worldbank.org/dataset/world-development-indicators into an SQLite database.

 The dataset is licensed under CC-BY 4.0.